 Establishing the User Identification Feature

 This part of the implementation requires technical knowledge and access to your source code.
 You may ask for the help of your developer colleague.

-The first argument inside the identify method should be the id of the user.
+The first argument inside the identify method should be the user's ID.
 The rest is optional; you can send custom attributes with the same method.

-1st row in the example below is a sample id being sent with the identify method.
-The 2nd implementation includes custom attributes being sent after the user id (the first argument)
+1st row in the example below is a sample ID sent with the identify method.
+The 2nd implementation includes custom attributes being sent after the user ID (the first argument)

 name: 'John Lennon',